josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 ---

 I'm a fifth year Computer Science Ph.D. student at MIT, advised by Martin Rinard.
+I am actively looking for full-time research positions in industry with a start date some time in summer 2021.
+I'm particularly interested in (full or partial) remote work possibilities.
+If you think I may be a good fit for a position, please reach out.

 My research interests are focused on the intersection of software engineering and machine learning.
 I'm particularly